 When critical thinking and creative problem solving are noticeably absent from the curriculum, what role can brands play in hacking existing models of education?
-We talk to Julia Goldin, Global Chief Marketing Officer from LEGO about the role of education through play, the critical development of 21st century skills and building brands that invest in the next generation of talent.
+We talk to Julia Goldin, Global Chief Marketing Officer from the LEGO Group about the role of education through play, the critical development of 21st century skills and building brands that invest in the next generation of talent.

 Dramatic shifts in media consumption and consumer behaviour mean that creativity is going to need to work overtime to keep brands in tune with a rapidly changing climate.
 In this Festival talk, VP, Marcomm Integration at Apple, Nick Law, advocates for the need to put creative people at the centre of business decision-making.